MrDave1999/dotenv.core/README.md

 ```
 The `EnvKey` attribute is used in case the key names do not match the properties and this is because the key names in a .env file usually follow this convention: `KEY_NAME=VALUE` (UpperCase + SnakeCase).

+> Note: As of version 2.3.0, it is no longer necessary to use the `EnvKey` attribute, because the binder performs an additional step: It converts the property name to UpperCaseSnakeCase and then checks if it exists in the environment.
+Note that this additional step only occurs if the `EnvKey` attribute is not used.

 Then call the `EnvBinder.Bind` method to bind the `AppSettings` class with the configuration keys:
 ```cs
 new EnvLoader().Load();